 How To Get Edit Mode

-Within C# you can determine if a request is in edit mode in a few different ways.
-There are some useful helpers like, 'PageEdititng'.
-In the music festival site, you can find this code:
+In order for inline editing to work, we need to determine if the current request is in edit-mode.
+Within C# you can determine if a request is in edit mode using a variety of approaches.
+There are some useful helpers like,

 The Higher-Order Function

-To create a higher-order component code that can be wrapped around a component is fairly simple.
-The purpose of the HOC is to apply the correct attribute if 'editMode' is enabled.
-The end HTML that you want to render will need to look something like this - where 'mainContent' is the main of a property of type rich-text:
+Creating a ReactJS component that can be wrapped around another component is fairly simple.
+The purpose of the HOC is to apply the correct attribute when the prop

 Tips In case Inline Editing Does Not Work